| | | | | |

 Assetto Corsa Rally

-Assetto Corsa Rally from Kunos and Supernova is expected in Early Access by early 2025.
-GP Laps called it “rally simulation like we’ve been dreaming of” after testing the pre-release build.
-The physics impressed him that much.
+Assetto Corsa Rally launched into Early Access on November 13, 2025 – and GP Laps called it “rally simulation like we’ve been dreaming of” after testing the pre-release build.
+The physics delivered on that promise.

 NASCAR 25

-You’re getting all four NASCAR series in one package.
-That’s Cup, Xfinity, Truck, and ARCA Menards with a proper career mode.
-Start in ARCA, work your way up to Cup.
-There are 150+ licensed drivers and 400+ paint schemes included.
-The NASCAR tracks got fully rescanned, and iRacing owners get that as a free update.
+All four NASCAR series in one package: Cup, Xfinity, Truck, and ARCA Menards, with a proper career mode where you start in ARCA and work your way up to Cup.
+There are 150+ licensed drivers and 400+ paint schemes, and the NASCAR tracks were fully rescanned – iRacing subscribers got that as a free update.

 Le Mans Ultimate